Do I Need a Prescription to Purchase CBD?

 Although Hemp-derived CBD is a safe, natural product with an impressive list of potential health and wellness benefits, a few states have not yet approved hemp-derived CBD for their residents, so it’s important to be aware of current legislation in your area.2 However, most people find that hemp-derived CBD is available without a prescription as long as the THC content is 0.3 percent or less.

 If you’re interested in learning more about the health and wellness potential of hemp-derived CBD, download The Ultimate CBD User Guide at CBDistillery™.
 While you’re there, consider our high-quality assortment of full-spectrum, broad-spectrum, and 0% THC CBD products.
-All CBDistillery™ non-GMO tinctures, capsules, gummies, vapes, and CBD topicals are third-party tested, and US Hemp Authority™ certified.
+All CBDistillery™ non-GMO tinctures, capsules, gummies, vapes, and CBD topicals are third-party tested.